johnwbyrd/atto-pi/README.md

 $$\pi = \sum_{n=0}^{\infty} \frac{(-1)^{n}}{2^{10n-2}} \left[ \frac{-1}{(4n+1) \cdot 8} - \frac{1}{(4n+3) \cdot 256} + \frac{1}{(10n+1) \cdot 1} - \frac{1}{(10n+3) \cdot 4} - \frac{1}{(10n+5) \cdot 64} - \frac{1}{(10n+7) \cdot 64} + \frac{1}{(10n+9) \cdot 256} \right]$$

 This formula expresses $$\pi$$ as a series where each term has a divisor of the form $(an+b)$ multiplied by a power of 2.
 The common factor $2^{10n-2}$ represents a shift that increases by 10 bits per iteration.
-This representation is especially convenient for us, because now we represent many multiplies as bit shifts, and all divisions as inverse operations.
+This representation is especially convenient for us, because now we represent many multiplies and divisions as bit shifts, and all bignum long divisions as inverse operations.

 ## Arithmetic implementation